Chenangnon/SE-SEIR/README.md

 ## Example 2
 This example shows an approach to wave detection in an epidemiological time series using Harvey et al. (2023)'s algorithm.
-The example use a simulated epidemiological case data with spikes.
+The example uses a simulated epidemiological case data with spikes.

 ``` r
 ## Load wavefinder